 Clinical work with physicians determined that Sadra’s first generation deployment system was too complicated and convoluted for broad adoption.
 The company asked Design Concepts to create a more user-friendly mechanism so that it could continue to focus on the device’s distal-end technology.

 The resulting delivery system is the first to enable precise positioning, repositioning and retrieval of the stent at any time prior to release of the aortic valve implant.
-The Design Concepts team focused on blending some of the functions to make the handle easier to use with a number of fail-safes to help prevent operator error.
+The Delve team focused on blending some of the functions to make the handle easier to use with a number of fail-safes to help prevent operator error.
 We simplified the mechanism, blending the sheathing and locking functions into one continuous motion, and engineered a simplified release sequence.
 The deployment handle was designed to follow a lock-step process that makes it impossible for the user to do any step out of sequence.

-To help train new users and promote the Lotus Valve device, Design Concepts created a prototype simulation device to mimic the feel of using the handle with an interactive application showing the process.
+To help train new users and promote the Lotus Valve device, Delve created a prototype simulation device to mimic the feel of using the handle with an interactive application showing the process.
 The prototype and application were so successful we created an additional 80 simulation devices and enhanced the application to better train proctors and physicians.
 We also created an iPad app to be used at trade shows and in client meetings to help show how the device works.

 Boston Scientific acquired Sadra Medical in 2011 and the Lotus Valve System is currently in use in Europe.
 The FDA approved the Lotus Edge Valve System for use in the US in 2019.